huggingface/accelerate/docs/source/usage_guides/fsdp.md

 `fsdp_state_dict_type`: [1] FULL_STATE_DICT, [2] LOCAL_STATE_DICT, [3] SHARDED_STATE_DICT

 `fsdp_use_orig_params`: If True, allows non-uniform `requires_grad` during init, which means support for interspersed frozen and trainable paramteres.
-Useful in cases such as parameter-efficient fine-tuning.
-Please refer this [blog](https://dev-discuss.pytorch.org/t/rethinking-pytorch-fully-sharded-data-parallel-fsdp-from-first-principles/1019).
-This also enables to have different optimizer param groups.
-This should be `True` when creating optimizer object before preparing/wrapping the model with FSDP.
+This setting is useful in cases such as parameter-efficient fine-tuning as discussed in [this post](https://dev-discuss.pytorch.org/t/rethinking-pytorch-fully-sharded-data-parallel-fsdp-from-first-principles/1019).
+This option also allows one to have multiple optimizer param groups.
+This should be `True` when creating an optimizer before preparing/wrapping the model with FSDP.

-`fsdp_cpu_ram_efficient_loading`: If True, only the first process loads the pretrained model checkpoint while all other processes have empty weights.
-Only applicable for 🤗 Transformers models.
+`fsdp_cpu_ram_efficient_loading`: Only applicable for 🤗 Transformers models.
+If True, only the first process loads the pretrained model checkpoint while all other processes have empty weights.
 This should be set to False if you experience errors when loading the pretrained 🤗 Transformers model via `from_pretrained` method.
-When using this, `Sync Module States` needs to be True else all the processes expect the main process would have random empty weights leading to unexpected behaviour during training.
+When this setting is True `fsdp_sync_module_states` also must to be True, otherwise all the processes except the main process would have random weights leading to unexpected behaviour during training.

-`fsdp_sync_module_states`: If True, each individually wrapped FSDP unit will broadcast module parameters from rank 0
+`fsdp_sync_module_states`: If True, each individually wrapped FSDP unit will broadcast module parameters from rank 0.

 For additional and more nuanced control, you can specify other FSDP parameters via `FullyShardedDataParallelPlugin`.